Hi REMOVED,

 I oppose the Tree Amendment

 Dear Council Members, I urge you to reject the proposed Tree Amendment that prioritizes developer convenience over environmental protection and community transparency.
-This fails our city on every level: 1.
+This fails our city: 1.
 Pay-to-pollute scheme: Allowing property owners to pay a fee instead of planting replacement trees creates more bare lots and urban heat.
 The 50% on-site requirement is meaningless when environmental responsibility can simply be bought off.
 Close this loop hole.
-2. Insurance Companies aren't arborists: We want homeowner to be protected from insurance denials too.
+2. Insurance Companies aren't arborists: We want homeowners to be protected from insurance denials too.
 Include the following in the amendment: -Attempt to find alternative insurance first -Mitigation efforts such as pruning and trimming before removal Include the above to protect homeowners and pause the rest of the amendment.
 3. Zero accountability: Removing the 100' radius notification process silences residents.
-We've already built a free online tool that solves the "time and money" excuse—there is no reason to strip away public notice and the right to appeal.
+There is a free online tool that solves the "time and money" excuse—there is no reason to strip away public notice and the right to appeal.
 4. No transparency: Public Works doesn't track what's being removed or what's actually replanted.
-Our mature trees are disappearing because no one is watching.
+Our mature canopy is disappearing because no one is watching.
 Require visible signage for all tree work—residents deserve to know what's happening in their own neighborhoods before it's done.
 5. Reckless speed: You're pushing policy changes without Zone Zero regulations, without funding for an Urban Forestry Management Plan, without foundational data.
 This is governance by guesswork.
 Get the data first.
 Set an Urban Forestry plan now.
 Policy second.
 Mature trees are 50+ year investments that fight heat, improve air quality, and define our city's character.
 You can't replace a 50-year-old oak tree with a crape myrtle sapling and call it progress.
 Stop this amendment.
 Develop an Urban Forestry Plan.
 Give residents transparency and a voice.
 Sincerely,

 Step 2